joelouthan/theologic.us/content/posts/5-few-points-friday/2020/2020-07-03-few-points-friday.md

 ---
-title: 'A Few Points for Friday: What Are You Believing?'
+title: "A Few Points for Friday: What Are You Believing?"
 author: Joseph Louthan
 publishDate: 2020-07-03T06:00:00-06:00
 url: /few_points_friday/2020-07-03-few_points_friday/